This post may contain affiliate links. Please see my disclosure policy for details.

-Here’s a complete guide for the fairytale cottages of Blaise Hamlet with the history and how to visit in Bristol!
+Here’s a complete guide for the fairytale cottages of Blaise Hamlet with the history and how to visit near Bristol!

 Please note: although this Hamlet is owned by the National Trust and visitors are permitted, the cottages are occupied.
 So, respect the resident’s privacy!